rasa-customers/starterpack-retail-banking-en/README.md

 - `README.md`: The file you're currently reading!
 - `actions`: Contains Python scripts defining custom actions for the Rasa assistant.
 - `configs`: Contains multiple configuration files for the assistant (i.e. different language models and settings).
-- `credentials.yml`: Contains credentials for various services used by the Rasa assistant.
+- `credentials.yml`: Contains credentials for various services used by the Rasa assistant (i.e. Chat Widget)
 - `data`: Contains flow definitions for the assistant and an in-memory database for the Rasa assistant.
 - `docs`: Contains sample documents for Enterprise Search.
 - `domain`: Contains domain files for the assistant.